 Nope.

-They have no problem lifting weight.
-Many are stronger than one.
+They have no problem lifting the weight.
+The many are stronger than one.

 Sometimes they lean if left too long.